PedroMiotti/colab-editor/README.md

 Before running app locally make sure that you have the following set up:

 -   [The Techpot-colab API](https://github.com/PedroMiotti/colab-editor-api)
 -   [Judge0 API](https://github.com/judge0/judge0#get-started) - You can start with the free plan on RapidAPI or host it yourself.
-I recommend you hosted it yourself, its pretty easy.
+I recommend you hosted it yourself, its pretty easy to get started.

 ## 🚀 Local Development